kaleabmelkie/meseret/README.md

 Opinionated, feature-packed professional node.js server framework.

-## Features

 Meseret is a framework designed from the ground up to allow easy professional-grade node.js server configuration setup (code-wise).

-Here are some of the features:
+Here are some of its features:

 __Server Setup:__